CSBiology/CSBlog/docs/index.md

 For more information about our research and our group in general, head to our [website](https://csb.bio.uni-kl.de/).
 If you want to take a look at our projects, head over to our [github page](https://github.com/CSBiology)

-Blog posts are accessible on the sidebar.
+BlogPosts are accessible on the sidebar.